-Hallways: Under no circumstance are students permitted to use electronic devices in the hallways.
+Hallways/other areas: Under no circumstance are students permitted to use electronic devices in the hallways.
 Use of electronic devices in the hallways can cause a dangerous situation or disruption to the school climate.
 To that end, students may not use headphones while in the hallway, which can cause a dangerous situation.
-Use of electronic device(s) in the hallway will result in confiscation of student phone or device(s).
+Use of electronic device(s) in the hallway may result in confiscation of student phone or device(s).
 Confiscated items will require parent/guardian pick-up in the Main Office.
 Additional disciplinary action may be taken.
+Any student refusing to relinquish their cell phone to a staff member or administrator may be suspended from school for a minimum of 3 days